CH-Earth/CWARHM/README.md

 ## Software requirements

 The workflow uses a combination of Python and Bash.
 This section lists how to setup your system to use this workflow.
-We recommend you contact your system administrator if none of this makes sense.
+We recommend you contact your system administrator if none of this makes sense. **Note** that this section is a work in progress.

 #### Python